 Duntroon Community Centre, Gymkhana Road, RMC Duntroon, ACT

 Opened originally in 1981, the Duntroon Community Centre (DCC) has always offered Defence families a place to go for companionship and support.
-Moving to our current location in July 2003, the DCC of today is a fabulous facility (located on the grounds of RMC Duntroon) which offers a diverse array of programs and activities, available to both military (all services) and civilian families.
+Moving to their current location in July 2003, the DCC is a fabulous facility (located on the grounds of RMC Duntroon) which offers a diverse array of programs and activities, available to both military (all services) and civilian families.

 Examples of DCC groups and activities include:

-We try to include many activities in our year which include visits to Kidcity, Questacon, and CSIRO, visits from Action Buses, Fire and Police representatives and, of course, the Christmas party!
+Activities are held throughout the year including visits to Kidcity, Questacon, and CSIRO, visits from Action Buses, Fire and Police representatives and, of course, the Christmas party!

-Where: Nicholls Community Centre (next to Gold Creek Primary School), Kelleway Avenue, Nicholls, ACT
+Where: Community House (next to Gold Creek Primary School), Kelleway Avenue, Nicholls, ACT

 Welcome: Parents and children

-Solid Rock Ministries is a group that provides support and encouragement for Christian Defence spouses and serving members.
+Solid Rock Ministries is a group that provides support and encouragement for Christian Defence spouses and serving members, but all are welcome.
+They meet every Monday morning during school terms and also meet for other events, such as dinners, and host an annual retreat.

 The following resources and websites can give you a good grounding in local information and services available.